ChristianKomodo/taskman-v2/README.md

 `npm install`

-then go to `http://localhost:8080/` in your browser.
+then navigate to `http://localhost:8080/` in your browser.